Skip to main content

 AWS DNS Firewall

-• Security Monitoring: Generate logs of DNS activity for security analysis and threat detection
+• Logging DNS activity for security analysis

 Password Policy